New gun laws to make New Zealand safer after mosque shootings, says PM Ardern

 Only firearm owners are licensed, not weapons, so there is no monitoring of how many weapons a person may possess.

-Ardern said an inquiry will be held into what intelligence, police, customs and immigration knew or should have known about Tarrant and the events leading up to the massacre, to see whether the attack could have been prevented.
+Ardern said an inquiry will be held into what authorities knew or should have known about Tarrant and the events leading up to the massacre, to see whether the attack could have been prevented.

-Ardern said Tarrant had emailed a “manifesto” to more than 30 recipients including her office, nine minutes before the attack but it gave no location or specific details.

-In the document, which was also posted online, Tarrant described himself as “Just a ordinary White man, 28 years old”.
+There were 250 detectives and specialists across the country working on the investigation, said police.

-Ardern was the first signatory of a national condolence book for the country’s worst mass killing that she opened in the capital Wellington on Monday.
+Ardern was the first signatory of a national condolence book that she opened in the capital Wellington on Monday.

 “On behalf of all New Zealanders, we grieve together.
 We are one.
-They are us,” she wrote in the book.
+They are us,” she wrote.

 Frustration was building among the families of victims as under Islam it is custom to conduct burials within 24 hours, but bodies will not be released until post mortems are carried out.